 Julianne Moore's Toned Down Look

 Julianne Moore stunned on the 2013 SAG Awards red carpet in this sleek, side-swept look.
-Known for creating iconic hair colors, stylist Serge Normant works on the likes of Julianne Moore and Julia Roberts.
-Moore regularly rocks a toned down dark red color we'll be emulating ASAP.
+Known for creating iconic hair colors, stylist Serge Normant works on the likes of Moore and Julia Roberts.
+Moore regularly rocks a toned-down dark red color we'll be emulating ASAP.

 Madeline Brewer's Velvety Waves

-Within a darker red like Madeline Brewer's Pickthorn notes, "As long as the color is custom mixed for you personally most people can pull off a deeper red."
+The Handmaid's Tale actress Madeline Brewer has rocked some seriously covetable velvety red hair.
+For a darker red like this, Pickthorn notes, "As long as the color is custom mixed for you personally, most people can pull off a deeper red."